Haydost/Springboard_Portfolio/Capstone_1_Alzheimers/README.txt

 in a milestone report and a final report.
 Presentation of the results are included in the AD_Final_Presentation.pptx file.
 Custom modules (.py files) were created and used for this analysis.
+    Classical statistical techniques were used to identify threshold values for predicting high-risk patients for Alzheimer's disease.
+Supervised machine learning algorithms were used to generate predictive models capable of identifying high-risk patients for Alzheimer's disease.

 Word Documents:
 Capstone1_Ideas                    Initial ideas for the capstone project